H. Shelton Earp, MD

 University of North Carolina, Chapel Hill, NC

-His own laboratory conducts clinical and translational breast cancer research as well as basic research on the behavior of cancer cells by studying the signals that regulate cell growth, differentiation and programmed cell death.
+Dr. Earp’s laboratory conducts clinical and translational breast cancer research as well as basic research on the behavior of cancer cells by studying the signals that regulate cell growth, differentiation and programmed cell death.
 His group has identified and studied genes involved in these cellular decisions.
-He has authored 120 biomedical-research papers and has recently received a new R01 grant, in addition to serving as Principal Investigator of the UNC Breast Cancer SPORE and UNC Lineberger Comprehensive Cancer Center grants.
+He has authored 160 biomedical-research papers.
+He serves as Principal Investigator of the UNC Breast Cancer SPORE and UNC Lineberger Comprehensive Cancer Center grants.
 The UNC Breast SPORE, one of the original four Breast Cancer SPOREs, was just renewed for five years, Years 15-19.

 Dr. Earp has been the recipient of UNC School of Medicine teaching awards and has served on boards and chaired national review committees for the American Cancer Society and the National Cancer Institute.
-He is an elected member of the American Association of Professors, the American Society of Clinical Investigation, and was recently elected to the board and as President of the American Association of Cancer Institutes.
-He is a recipient of The Breast Cancer Research Foundation funding for work to develop breast cancer vaccines, to understand the genetic predisposition to breast cancer, and to investigate breast cancer tumor suppressor function.
+He is an elected member of the American Association of Professors, the American Society of Clinical Investigation, and recently served as President of the American Association of Cancer Institutes.